 Groups come together for a public presentation of their research findings and shunts, educating the community on the state of homelessness, and ways it might be mitigated.

-Benchmark 9: Report and Reflect
+Benchmark 9: Reflect

 Below you will find links to the various Spotblocks (or content area classes) at Northwest Prep.
 Here you will find links and pertinent information on current work.